What Is Social-Emotional Learning? A Guide for Families and Educators

 At Xceed Preparatory Academy, we care deeply about ambition.
 Strong grades, advanced courses, and college acceptance letters all matter.
 At the same time, we see a growing reality that cannot be ignored.
-In 2023, about 40% of U.S. high school students reported ongoing feelings of sadness or hopelessness.
+According to the CDC’s 2023 Youth Risk Behavior Survey, about 40% of U.S. high school students reported persistent feelings of sadness or hopelessness.
 That level of strain shows that academic success alone is no longer enough to prepare students for what comes next.
+While that represents an improvement from 42% in 2021, the number remains significant and highlights the challenges many students face.

 Modern students are asked to perform under constant pressure.
 They juggle coursework, expectations, social dynamics, and future planning all at once.
 Many are capable of high academic performance, yet they struggle to stay steady when stress rises or setbacks appear.
 Without the tools to manage pressure, recover from mistakes, and advocate for themselves, even strong students can lose traction.